LandonSchropp/dotfiles/readme.md

 * Alfred
 * Clear

-Install the XCode Command Line Tools.
-To do this, open XCode, navigate to Preferences > Downloads > Components and click on the Install button.
+Install the XCode Command Line Tools by opening XCode, navigating to Preferences > Downloads > Components and clicking on the Install button.

 ## Homebrew

-[Homebrew](http://mxcl.github.com/homebrew/) is a badass little package manager for OS X.

-To install homebrew, run:
+[Homebrew](http://mxcl.github.com/homebrew/) is a bad ass little package manager for OS X. To install it, run:

 ```
 ruby -e "$(curl -fsSkL raw.github.com/mxcl/homebrew/go)"